dadrian/dadrian.io/content/blog/posts/startup-math.md

 [^2]: This is heavily caveated.
 Everything can change deal to deal, but the current conventional wisdown is 20-30% dilution for Series A, including Seed, and 10-20% for each round after that.
 [^3]: There might also be a _pre-seed_ or _angel_ round, which is when a company loosely raises some money, usually from individual angel investors.
 [^4]: Snowflake IPO'd after raising a Series G.
+[^5]: In this scenario, no one is actually happy.
+No one wants this, not even the preferred shareholders.
+Again, details will vary depending on the terms.